Lifecycle and Hooks

 | `ESCALATE` | Trigger human escalation. |

-| `HANDOFF` | Transfer to a specified agent (e.g., `HANDOFF Live_Agent`). |
+| `HANDOFF` | Transfer to a specified agent (for example. `HANDOFF Live_Agent`, or via `HANDOFF_TARGET`). |

 | `COMPLETE` | End the conversation. |

-| `backtrack` | Return to a previous step specified by `BACKTRACK_TO`. |
+| `BACKTRACK` | Return to a previous step specified by `BACKTRACK_TO`. |

 ### Step-level error handlers